Sydney680928/MOGWAI_EXEMPLES/README.md

 The application lets you input **MOGWAI** code, store it, run it, and if you have [**MOGWAI STUDIO installed**](https://studio.mogwai.eu.com), start a debug session.

-Click on the image below to watch the test bench application video.
+Click on the image below to watch the application video.

 [![Application powered by MOGWAI](./Images/img03.png)](https://www.youtube.com/watch?v=XL_8_kXeQ8Y)